davde-ms/ESU-activation-with-ARC/README.md

 ## ManageESUAssignments.ps1

 This script will assign ESU licenses in bulk, taking its information from a CSV file.

+The main goal for this script is to enable one (license) to many (Azure ARC servers) assignments.
+This is useful if/;when you have a large number of Azure ARC servers that need to be assigned to the same license.

 Here is the command line you should use to run it:

     ./ManageESUAssignments.ps1 -subscriptionId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -tenantId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -appID "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -clientSecret "your_application_secret_value" -location "EastUS" -csvFilePath "C:\foldername\ESULicensesAssignments.csv"